2020 EE BAFTAs: 1917 dominates with magnificent seven

 This sweep comes at a perfect time for 1917 having also landed key wins at the Golden Globes and Producers Guild Awards.
 These achievements now leave the film well on course to claim Oscar glory next Sunday.

-It was also a solid evening for Joker as the dark comic-book drama picked up three wins including yet another Best Actor accolade for Joaquin Phoenix.
-Composer Hildur Guðnadóttir and Casting Director Shayna Markowitz were also acknowledged for their work on the film.
+It was also a solid evening for Joker, as the dark comic-book drama picked up three wins, including yet another Leading Actor accolade for Joaquin Phoenix.
+Composer Hildur Guðnadóttir was also awarded for her musical score, while casting director Shayna Markowitz became the first recipient of the newly-formed Casting gong.

 Phoenix took aim at “systemic racism” and “oppression” within the film industry in his acceptance speech.
 His words, and those of the Duke of Cambridge later, came in the wake of a diversity row prompted by the all-white line-up of acting nominees.

-Brad Pitt won Best Supporting Actor for his role as veteran stunt double Cliff Booth in Quentin Tarantino’s Once Upon A Time In Hollywood but was unavailable to pick up his award.
-However, his co-star Margot Robbie read out a humourous speech written by him that poked fun at Brexit and Prince Harry’s impending move across the Atlantic.
+An absent Brad Pitt won Supporting Actor for his role as veteran stunt double Cliff Booth in Quentin Tarantino’s Once Upon A Time In Hollywood.
+However, his co-star Margot Robbie read out a humorous speech written by him that poked fun at Brexit and Prince Harry’s impending move across the Atlantic.

-Laura Dern completed a quartet of all-American winners in the acting categories as she took home Best Supporting Actress for her performance as divorce attorney Nora Fanshaw in the divorce-based drama Marriage Story.
+Laura Dern completed a quartet of all-American winners in the acting categories as she took home Supporting Actress for her performance as divorce attorney Nora Fanshaw in the marital drama Marriage Story.

-Phoenix, Zellweger, Pitt and Dern have now won their acting prizes at every major ceremony of awards season so far which surely guarantees them all Oscar success.
-In addition to their Baftas, they have won at the Golden Globes, the Screen Actors Guild Awards and Critics’ Choice Awards.
+Phoenix, Zellweger, Pitt and Dern have now won their acting prizes at every major ceremony of the awards season so far, including the Golden Globes, the Screen Actors Guild Awards and Critics’ Choice Awards.

-Elsewhere, the British film For Sama deservedly clinched Best Documentary with filmmaker Waad Al-Kateab dedicating her award to “the great Syrian people as well as the nurses, doctors and volunteers”.
+Elsewhere, the British film For Sama deservedly clinched the Documentary prize with filmmaker Waad Al-Kateab dedicating her award to “the great Syrian people as well as the nurses, doctors and volunteers”.

 On the subject of Star Wars, LucasFilm president Kathleen Kennedy received the BAFTA Fellowship for her producing of various films over the past forty years including the Indiana Jones series (1981-2008), E.T: The Extra Terrestrial (1982), the Back to the Future trilogy (1985-90), the Jurassic Park series (1993-2001), Schindler’s List (1993), Saving Private Ryan (1998) and of course, the recent Star Wars trilogy (2015-19).

-However, it was a bad night for Martin Scorsese’s crime epic The Irishman as the film failed to win from any of its ten nominations.
-British biopics Rocketman and The Two Popes also went home empty-handed.
+However, it was a bad night for Martin Scorsese’s crime epic The Irishman, as the film failed to win from any of its ten nominations.
+British flicks Rocketman and The Two Popes also went home empty-handed.

-The evening also saw Irish host Graham Norton surprisingly overshadowed by Rebel Wilson who delivered a humourous monologue that ripped into her own film Cats as well as the all-male directing lineup.
+The evening also saw Irish host Graham Norton surprisingly overshadowed by Rebel Wilson, who delivered a humorous monologue that ripped into her own film Cats, as well as the all-male directing line-up.

-The full list of BAFTA winners are below:
+The full list of EE BAFTA winners are…

 BEST FILM